plutomi/plutomi/README.md

 ## Architecture

-Plutomi follows a modular monolith architecture, featuring a [Remix](https://remix.run/) frontend and an [Axum](https://github.com/tokio-rs/axum) API written in Rust.
+Plutomi follows a modular monolith architecture, featuring a [Remix](https://remix.run/) frontend and an [Axum](https://github.com/tokio-rs/axum) API written in RustTODO REMOVE.
 All core services rely on a single primary OLTP database, MySQL, which handles all operational data rather than splitting data between consumers or services.
 Blob storage is managed by [Cloudflare R2](https://www.cloudflare.com/developer-platform/r2/), while features like search and analytics are powered by [OpenSearch](https://opensearch.org/) and [ClickHouse](https://clickhouse.com/).
 [Valkey](https://valkey.io/) provides caching & rate limiting.

 ### Infrastructure and Third-Party Tools